 The answers below address some of the most common questions that come up in Level 1.
-Please read them carefully.

 When I say that there’s no such thing as a stressor, what I’m pointing out is that the challenges we face don’t automatically produce our emotions.

-But if you wanted to help that six-year-old child deal with monsters under the bed, you probably wouldn’t teach them deep breathing, meditation, or how to regulate their nervous system.
-You would teach them to turn on the light, look under the bed, and see that there are no monsters hiding under there.
+But if you wanted to help children deal with monsters under the bed, you probably wouldn’t teach them deep breathing, meditation, or how to regulate their nervous system.

 Remember that dynamic, because it’s our template.